 d) Delete it — when an email is FYI – For Your Information only or when you read it and recognise you’re not going to need to come back to it again, Press Delete.
 You can always retrieve it from the Bin / Trash folder if absolutely necessary.

-A clever example we came across recently included these folders — in this instance email would be Moved (dragged and dropped) from you inbox into these sub-folders upon viewing:
+A clever example we came across recently included the listed below.
+In this instance email would be Moved (dragged and dropped) from your inbox into these sub-folders upon viewing:

 All popular EOS’ have Rules & Filters that can be set up to sort your mail on arrival.
 An example of this would be “ALL Emails from Web-Sta Move to Web-Presence”